glasgowshipyard/healthcodex/README.md

 A site design must be as close to hand built from scratch* as is reasonable.
 Adapting templates and frameworks is an excellent way to part you from cash while someone else worked harder for longer for less.
 That’s not cool.

+*_this obviously does not mean reinventing the wheel, because that would be daft._

 Glasgow Shipyard build sites on top of '_s' from Automattic.